Believing in the Unbelievables

 Q: What inspires you?

 A: My daily life constantly creeps into my writing.
-For Reckonings and The Six Train to Wisconsin, I included photos of places that inspired me with each excerpt.
 Pretty much every place I visit has the potential to become a part of my novels.

 Q: Who are your current favorite authors?